GeotrekCE/Geotrek-mobile/README.md

 _Minimum requirements : Fill in 'onlineBaseUrl' in 'src/environments/environments.prod.ts'_ with your personal api url

-/!\ The `build` argument just build the apk, but not install it on the device
+/!\ The `build` argument just build the apk, but don't install it on the device

 ## iOS